 Who are the Planning Committee?

 The Planning Committee of Denbighshire County Council decides around 25% of the planning applications received by the County Council every year.
-The Planning Committee is currently made up of around 30 Members from different areas throughout the County.
+The Planning Committee is made up of Members from different areas throughout the County.
 The Committee contains Members of different political groups and in total reflects the political balance of the Council.

 The Planning Committee has a Chair and Vice Chair.
 A full list of the current Members of the Planning Committee is available on the Council's website.

 What applications will the Planning Committee deal with?